mvolkmann/svelte-components/README.md

 1. Create the component `.svelte` files in the `src` directory.
 1. Create a GitHub repository for the library.
-1. Add this directory to the GitHub repository.
+1. Add the contents of this directory to the GitHub repository.
 1. If not already logged into npm, enter `npm login`.
 1. Publish this library to npm with `npm pub`.